GiuliEman/Drug_screen-/README.md

 To handle the vast number or tested molecules in various conditions Pandas comes really handy!

-Here I cleanup some dataset and apply some useful normalisation (z_scoring), in order to identify hit compounds.
+Here, I cleanup a dataset of 12K entries and apply some useful normalisation (z_scoring), in order to identify hit compounds.
 Hits are determined by thresholding the z scores.
 These are then visualised in a Seaborn plot that overlays 2 conditions for each of the small molecules tested.